Ben Cahoon: Early life

-Cahoon was born in Utah but qualified as a Canadian in the CFL because his parents were Canadian and he spent time as a youth in Alberta.
+Cahoon was born in Utah but qualified as a Canadian in the CFL because his parents were Canadian and he spent part of his childhood in Cardston, Alberta.
 Throughout his career Cahoon steadfastly maintained he felt he was Canadian despite being born in the U.S. and attending both high school and college in Utah.

 Cahoon played his high school sports at Mountain View High School in Orem, Utah, where he earned All-Region and All-State honors in football, basketball, and soccer.
 He was named Mountain View's Athlete of the Year in 1990.

 College career

 Cahoon played two seasons (1993–94) at Ricks College, now known as Brigham Young University–Idaho, in Rexburg, Idaho.
 He set school records for most receptions and most receiving yards in a single season and in a career.
 In 1994, he ranked second in the nation in receiving and was named Junior College All-American.
 He transferred to Brigham Young University in Provo, Utah.
 He played in every game for the Cougars in 1996, when BYU became the first Division I-A team in NCAA history to win 14 games in a single season.
 In his senior year (1997), Cahoon became BYU's top receiver with 84 catches.
 He averaged 84.6 receiving yards per game during that season including an 8-catch, 217-yard performance in the Cougars' 13–10 win at Arizona State University.